blazium-engine/blazium-docs/tutorials/scripting/evaluating_expressions.rst

 .. note::

     The Expression class is independent from GDScript.
-    It's available even if you compile Godot with the GDScript module disabled.
+    It's available even if you compile Blazium with the GDScript module disabled.

 Basic usage
 -----------